What Is Psoriasis?

 Homeopathic Treatment For Psoriasis

-Homeopathy is suggested to be used as the first choice for treatment for psoriasis.
-Psoriasis is not just a skin disease, but it results from the faulty functioning of the immune system.
+Homeopathy is suggested to be used as the first choice for psoriasis treatment.
+Psoriasis is not just a skin disease, it results from the faulty functioning of the immune system.
 Certain genetic predisposition makes one prone to psoriasis.
 The disease is deeply seated and hence it needs a systematic and well-planned treatment.
 Homeopathy has the potential to stimulate the body’s natural healing capacity and restore the disturbed immune system.
 Homeopathic medicines address and work at the root cause of the ailment and restore the deviated immunity to normal.

 Scope And The Duration Of Homeopathic Treatment

-• The patient’s general health with regard to his/her overall immunity also plays a major role in determining the recovery from psoriasis.
+- The patient’s general health about his/her overall immunity also plays a major role in determining the recovery from psoriasis.
 Underlying autoimmune diseases, such as thyroid disorders and ailments, diabetes, or systemic illnesses, such as hypertension, may also affect the recovery time.
 A significant recovery may be found in the initial 8 to 10 weeks of the treatment.

 Our Experience In Treating Psoriasis Using Homeopathy